Baccalaureate Degree Candidates

 Entering the DCU Center

-To ensure the safety and comfort of all guests attending events at the DCU Center, event attendees, including graduates may be subject to a search upon entering the facility.
+To ensure the safety and comfort of all guests attending events at the DCU Center, event attendees, including graduates will be subject to a search upon entering the facility.
 Please note that any persons with prohibited articles will be turned away at the entrances.

 - Firearms, explosives, pepper spray, or other weapons.